Notice

 We also use our relationships with other corporate funders to advocate on behalf of community partners.

-UW Health supports more than 200 organizations and programs from the region including health-related, non-profits, programs within schools and government agencies and grassroots community-based organizations.
+UW Health supports more than 250 organizations and programs from the region, including health-related, non-profits, programs aimed at providing basic needs and grassroots community-based organizations.

 In general, UW Health follows these criteria for cash donations or sponsorships: